Nivola/beecell/README.md

 ## Running the tests (Optional)
 Results of vulnerability assessment and/or penetration test.
 If known explain how to run the automated tests for this system

-## Break down into end to end tests (Optional)
-Explain what these tests test and why

-## And coding style tests (Optional)
-Explain what these tests test and why

 ## Deployment (Optional)
 Add additional notes about how to deploy this on a live system